These Words: International version

 The song's international music video was directed by Scott Lyon and Sophie Muller and premiered in July 2004.
 The video features several sequences.
 It opens with Bedingfield sitting at a table in her Spanish villa, in Málaga, frustrated by her inability to find inspiration to write a song.
 Afterwards, there are multiple scenes which include her walking and dancing through the villa in colorful outfits, sitting by the swimming pool, lying on the beach and being surrounded by dancing chairs, dancing radios, dancing books in the library, and multiple versions of herself on a sofa.
 The video concludes with Bedingfield scribbling in her notebook on the roof of her villa.
 Her scribblings lead her boyfriend to her home where she goes to the balcony, telling him "I love you, is that okay?".

-During each sequence of the video, Natasha is wearing different outfits and haircuts, with the only constant being that she is always barefoot.
+During each sequence of the video, Bedingfield is wearing different outfits and haircuts, with the only constant being that she is always barefoot.

 North American version

 The North American music video was directed by Chris Milk and filmed in Rio de Janeiro, Brazil, in March 2005.
-The music video, however, was discarded by the record label, though this version won four Annual MVPA Awards.
+The music video, however, was discarded by the record label, though this version won four MVPA Awards.
 The video begins with Bedingfield waking up next to a boombox, dressing, brushing her teeth and leaving her home with the boombox.
 While performing on Copacabana beach, she kicks her boombox, which comes alive and begins to dance, and she leaves the beach and walks down the street.
 The video concludes with Bedingfield arriving back home to a house full of dancing boomboxes in the bedroom.

 An alternate version of the North American video was directed by Jim Gable using much of the footage from the original.
 The boomboxes featured in the video are animated to look like drawings and a performance by Bedingfield in a room with flowing white drapery has been added.
 The video debuted in June 2005 and proved successful on US video chart programs.
-It debuted on MTV's Total Request Live on 28 June 2005 at number ten and remained on the program for a total of six days.
+It debuted on MTV's Total Request Live on 28 July 2005 at number ten and remained on the program for a total of six days.
 VH1 ranked the video at number twenty-two on its Top 40 Videos of 2005 countdown.